Kivo0/BSCVRoboticsProject/README.md

 The first part of the the code simply launches the remap_rplidar_minimal launch file from the *turtlebot_le2i* package.
 This launche file in itself does the following:
 	*remap the 'cmd_vel_mux/input/navi' to 'cmd_vel'*
-	*launches the turtlebot2 minimal launch,* sets the envinronment variable for the 2D rplaidar scan sensor rather than the  default which is the 3D-sensor, and bring-up the 2D rplidar scan sensor.
+	*launches the turtlebot2 minimal launch,* sets the envinronment variable for the rplaidar 2D scan sensor rather than the  default which is the 3D-sensor, and bring-up the rplidar 2D scan sensor.
-This part put together basically enables us to be able to navigate our turtlebot using the scan message published by the 2D rplidar scan sensor on the *cmd_vel* topic
+This part put together basically enables us to be able to navigate our turtlebot using the scan message published by the 2D Rplidar scan sensor on the *cmd_vel* topic

 The second part of our launch file code launches the amcl_demo.launch from the turtlebot_navigation package, and sets the our map as an argument to the mapserver for *amcl* and then set the assumed initial position of the turtlebot on the map (its linear position and the orientation).
-With this process we can no convinntly place our turtlebot in the marked initial position and give it a goal command o the map for it to navigate to by simply running the following command:
+With this process we can convinntly place our turtlebot on the marked initial position and give it a goal command on the map for it to navigate to by simply running the following command:

 __On the turtlebot2:__

-`$ roslaunch turtlbot_nav RP_nav_turt.launch`
+`$ roslaunch turtlebot_nav RP_nav_turt.launch`

 __On the work station:__

 `$ roslaunch turtlebot_pose_commands  tb_goal_pose.launch`

-the __`tb_goal_pose.launch`__ is a lauunch file that simply contain a command to a target goal pose on the map which can take any value of the position and orientation of the turtlebot on the map depending on the user target goal position.
+The __`tb_goal_pose.launch`__ is a lauunch file that simply contain a command to a target goal pose on the map which can take any value of the position and orientation of the turtlebot on the map depending on the user target goal position.

-This command can as well be run directly on the workstation by publishing on the the topic _/move_base_simple/goal,_ however for ease and organisation of our work, we have chosen to rather have this launch file to use.
+This command can as well be run directly on the workstation by publishing on the the topic _/move_base_simple/goal,_ however for convinience and the organisation of our work, we have chosen to rather have these launch files to use.

 #### Obstacle avoidance

-In this case we want the turlebot to be able to dynamically avoid obstacles along its path to it goal position.
-The turtlebot_navigation package performs this operation by default however, the package was created to work with the 3D sensor environment variable which seam to publishes the velocity commands on a different topic for the turtlebot base compared to the laser scan environment variable that seems publish its velocity commands to the _`cmd_vel_mux/input/navi`_ and as a result the turlebot base receives two different velocity commands  on different topics and will execute the one with the highest priority and then conitinues with the other with lesser piority when the first stops. this will make the turtlebot continue to move in its regular path even when there is an obstacle.
-This problem was corrected eventualy by first remaping the   _`cmd_vel_mux/input/navi`_ to _`cmd_vel`_ as shown earlier in the remap_rplidar_minimal.launch then, it was also very impotant to change the parameter settings of the _`turtlebot_navigation`_ by following the procedure highlighted bellow on the turtlebot which also requires administrative permission.
+In this case we want the turtlebot to be able to avoid dynamical obstacles along its path to its goal position.
+The turtlebot_navigation package performs this operation by default however, the package was created to work with the 3D sensor environment variable which seem to be responsible for the response to the velocity commands received on the _`cmd_vel`_  topic for the turtlebot base for obstacle avoidance.
+The Rplidar laser scan environment variable seems to publish its velocity commands to the _`cmd_vel_mux/input/naviand`_ as a result the turtlebot base receives two different velocity commands on different topics.
+The topic to be executed is the one with the highest priority and then continues with the other with a lesser priority when the first stops.
+Because of this, the turtlebot will continue to move in its regular path even when there is an obstacle.
+Also by default, the _amcl_ package sets the parameters for its obstacle avoidance to be responsive to the command velocity received on the _`cmd_vel`_.
+This problem was corrected eventually by first remapping the _`cmd_vel_mux/input/navi`_ to _`cmd_vel`_ as shown earlier in the __remap_rplidar_minimal.launch__, and it is also very important to change the parameter settings of the turtlebot_navigation by following the procedure highlighted below on the turtlebot which also requires administrative permission.

 * move to the _turtlebot_navigation_ directory,